How to switch from Microsoft account to local account on Windows 11

 Windows 11 switch to local account

-• To switch from Microsoft to local account on Windows 11, open Settings > Accounts > Your Info, click “Sign in a local account instead,” confirm the local credentials, sign out, and sign back in.
+• To switch from Microsoft to a local account on Windows 11, open Settings > Accounts > Your Info, click “Sign in a local account instead,” confirm the local credentials, sign out, and sign back in.

+On Windows 11, you probably use a Microsoft account, but you can always switch to a local account.
 A Microsoft account is the default type when setting up a new user on your computer because it provides better security, integration with Microsoft services, and easy files and settings synchronization across devices.
 However, this is not an account type everyone wants since many users don’t like the idea of large companies handling their information or using cloud services.

-This guide will teach you how to switch from a Microsoft account to a traditional local account.
+In this guide, I will teach you how to switch from a Microsoft account to a traditional local account.

 Change from Microsoft account to local account on Windows 11